 Steve Rachmad (Life and Death // Amsterdam)

 Mentioning releases, remixes, or labels on which Steve Rachmad has shown his craftsmanship is pointless and time-consuming.
 So is boasting about the clubs and festivals on which he has left his mark.
 It would just make for another list of names, places, and brands….
 Let’s not do that.
 Feel free to visit the usual channels (Discogs, Soundcloud, Beatport) and take your pick from numerous productions and DJ sets.
-They all come from almost three decades of dedication, sweat, and polishing a one of a kind talent.
+They all come from three decades of dedication, sweat, and polishing a one of a kind talent.

 Because as Miles had his horn and Pablo took to canvas, Steve has an unequalled gift for (almost physically) connecting with every thinkable drum machine and synthesizer out there.
 If the man had kids, boys would listen to Roland or Robert (Moog), and a girl would surely be named Linn, after the machine made famous by Prince and others in the 80’s.
 Some claim it’s analogue machine telepathy, others say he was born with all the right connectors and inputs hidden somewhere underneath his trademark curly hairdo.